 The reward is halved approximately every four years.
-We can easily calculate this time frame by simple multiplication of ten minutes (average time for a new block) with 210,000 (the exact number of new blocks required for a halving event).
-As an interesting fact, the halving events coincide with the Summer Olympics.
+We can easily calculate this time frame by simple multiplication of 10 minutes (average time for a new block) with 210,000 (the number of new blocks required for a halving event).
+Halving events coincide with the Summer Olympic Games.

 A higher difficulty, in theory, means a lower profit for the miners.
 This is because the reward is distributed to a larger number of miners, so each one of them receives a smaller share.
-That’s not a big issue if the Bitcoin price is high — or if miners have access to cheap or free electricity.
-Check out the price of cryptocurrencies.
+That’s not a big issue if the Bitcoin price is high or if miners have access to cheap or free electricity.

 In conclusion, Bitcoin mining is the process of verifying transactions and creating new Bitcoins.

 Now that you have a better idea of what crypto mining is, you may have itchy fingers to try it out yourself.
-In this chapter, we will take a look at the hardware equipment and the necessary procedures to establish a home mining operation.
-So get your pickaxe ready!
+So let’s take a look at the hardware equipment and the necessary procedures to establish a home mining operation.
+Get your pickaxe ready!

-The first step to start mining Bitcoin is to invest in appropriate hardware because it represents the most important factor for success.
+The first step to start mining Bitcoin is to invest in appropriate computer hardware.
+A faster, more powerful computer increases your chances of success.

 In principle, anyone can mine cryptocurrencies.
-You have to run a dedicated mining software on your computer, but you’re unlikely to have any worthwhile profits without some research.
+You just have to run mining software on your computer.
+But you’re unlikely to have any worthwhile profits without some research.

-In the first few years of Bitcoin’s existence, it was enough to use ordinary home computers and consumer GPUs, but in recent years this has become largely ineffective.
-A large contributing factor was the rise of the so-called ASIC (Application-specific integrated circuit) devices as they are much more efficient and competitive BTC miners.
-They perform only specific types of computational operations that are required for crypto mining.
-But we are talking about extremely loud and hot devices that are hardly suitable for domestic environments.
+In the first few years of Bitcoin’s existence, it was enough to use ordinary home computers and consumer-grade graphics processing cards, but in recent years this has become largely ineffective.
+A large contributing factor was the rise of application-specific integrated circuits designed for mining.
+ASICS perform only the specific types of computational operations that are required for crypto mining.
+These loud, hot devices that are not suitable for domestic environments.

-Miners soon realized that they can easily increase their profits by combining more GPU units.
-As a result, entire mining farms were built in regions where there is cheap access to electricity and mining equipment.
+Miners soon realized that they could increase their profits by combining more GPU units.
+As a result, entire mining farms were built in regions where there is cheap access to electricity and computer equipment.
 These farms made many millionaires.
 Some mining companies even outsourced their computing power by renting it to consumers.

-In light of the increasing popularity of Bitcoin mining, some people also started to merge into so-called mining pools, which increased the chance of receiving the reward.
+In light of the increasing popularity of Bitcoin mining, some people also started to merge into so-called mining pools, which increase the chances of receiving the reward.

-Now we know that crypto mining demands equipment which uses as little electricity as possible.
+Crypto mining demands equipment that uses as little electricity as possible.
 We are always searching for the best combination of price and performance.